dbailey7/nodejs-master-class-repo-dbailey/README.md

 Fire up another shell, again, in the folder where the code is.
 Then run ...
 $ curl localhost:12321/hello

-Um, you 'do' have Node.js installed, yes?
+Um, you 'do' have Node.js and curl installed, yes?